-While most borrowers will have to complete an application (to be released early Oct.), some will qualify automatically.
+While most borrowers will have to complete an application, some will qualify automatically.
 The Dept. of Education will use Free Application for Federal Student Aid (FAFSA) and income-driven repayment application information to identify borrowers – or, as appropriate, parents – who have submitted income data for tax years 2021 or 2020.
 Borrowers who automatically qualify will receive an email and text message (if borrower is signed up for text alerts) letting them know they don’t need to take any additional action.

 You can find all of the details about these changes at StudentAid.gov/loancancellation.